Explore your creativity through the written word in our informal writing sessions led by staff from Lighthouse Writers Workshop. More

 Join artist Anna Kaye in our fun and informal creative art sessions.
 Bring a drawing or sketching project of your own or get started on something new.
 More

 Slow down and spend time with one work of art each month.
-In September, contemplate the museum's creatively conceived architecture.
+In December, cast a lingering look at The Radcliffe Family.
 More

 Slow down and spend time with one work of art each month.
-In July, explore artist Jonathan Saiz's 10,000+ tiny artworks in #WhatisUtopia.
+In November, revel in the tiny parts and impressive whole of El Anatsui’s Rain Has No Father?
 More